Hack23/cia-compliance-manager/docs/architecture/SECURITY_ARCHITECTURE.md

 ### Current Implementation

-Black Trigram currently has:
+CIA Compliance Manager currently has:

 - **🚫 No Data Auditing**: No tracking of user actions or data changes
-- **🚫 No Change History**: No record of combat sessions or progress
+- **🚫 No Change History**: No record of user assessment sessions or progress
 - **🚫 No Author Attribution**: Cannot track individual user activities
 - **🚫 No Persistence**: All data lost when browser session ends